msh9/codinginthetrenches.com/content/post/2016-02-20-nodejs-counter-implementation.md

 In order to cast a wide net the following methods for incrementing an integer were tested:

-  1. Calling a method on a “Counter” object that adds an argument value or 1 if the argument was falsey.
+  1. Calling a method on a "Counter" object that adds an argument value or 1 if the argument was falsey.
       * `this.val += incrVal || 1;`
-  2. Calling a method on a “Counter” object that adds an argument value or 1 if the argument was falsey.
+  2. Calling a method on a "Counter" object that adds an argument value or 1 if the argument was falsey.
       * `if(incrVal) { this.val += incrVal; } else { this.val += 1; }`
-  3. Calling a method on a “Counter” object that always adds 1
+  3. Calling a method on a "Counter" object that always adds 1
       * `this.val += 1;`
-  4. Calling a method on a “Counter” object that always adds 1
+  4. Calling a method on a "Counter" object that always adds 1
       * `this.val++;`
   5. Always add 1 to a bare number
       * `myVal++;`